• Skip to content

 At a certain point in my pregnancy, I developed what my hubby and I playfully called a “burger deficiency.”
 I would be tearful and exhausted unless I had exactly two burgers a day.
 I vaguely remember telling my husband, Michael, that I didn’t feel loved one day, because he hadn’t gotten me my grass-fed burgers.
 It may have been snowing and 5 pm, and he may have had to brave the snow and traffic to fetch said burgers, but I digress. 🙂

 Pregnant women are known to have multiple deficiencies and are often touted for intuitively craving whatever they are deficient in.
-I happened to be deficient in iron (per lab testing), and, of course, red meat is a rich source of iron… But also, each burger contains roughly 500 mg of carnitine. 😉 I had already been taking 500-1000 mg of carnitine per day (500 mg has been the studied dose in pregnancy research I have seen), but perhaps 2000 mg may have been a more appropriate amount to take due to my history of Hashimoto’s, and due to the fact that I had to increase thyroid hormones while pregnant.
+I happened to be deficient in iron (per lab testing), and, of course, red meat is a rich source of iron… But also, each burger contained roughly 500 mg of carnitine. 😉 I had already been taking 500-1000 mg of carnitine per day (500 mg has been the studied dose in pregnancy research I have seen), but perhaps 2000 mg may have been a more appropriate amount to take due to my history of Hashimoto’s, and because I had to increase thyroid hormones while pregnant.

 Whatever the reason (it may turn out to be multiple reasons, of course), it is important to make note of the fact that during pregnancy, the mother’s plasma carnitine levels are subject to greatly decrease.
 It has been estimated that by the time of delivery, plasma carnitine concentrations may decrease to about half of that of non-pregnant women.
 So, burgers (and carnitine supplementation) are recommended.
 Bring on the burgers!